PoshCode/tldr/README.md

 # tldr

-The PoshCode *tldr* module is a collection of simplified and community-driven example pages.
+The PoshCode *tldr* module is a collection of simplified and community-driven example pages to help you quickly the the gist of commands.

 ## What does tldr mean?